 We regularly offer Camden's Families for Life Programme through our newsletter and also targeted discussions - these are family learning workshops for children aged 2-11 years on healthy eating, physical activity and cooking.
-We also promote healthy eating workshops for parents and carers with children under 5, through the local Children's Centres and nurseries.
+We also promote healthy eating workshops for parents and carers with children under 5, through courses/workshops here at Fleet and through the local Children's Centres and nurseries.